 The exhibition space itself does not have steps, but its floor plan is elliptical (curved).

+There are no seats available in the exhibition space.
 During your visit, you can borrow a wheelchair and folding stools at the ticket desk to use within the premises.
 Feel free to ask the staff if needed.
 There are no benches in the exhibition space.

 For Blind and Visually Impaired People